taocpp/config/README.md

 ## Documentation

-*Warning: The documentation is still work-in-progress and very incomplete.*
+*Warning: The library and documentation are still work-in-progress and not complete.*

  * [Version 1.x](doc/README.md) (requires C++17)